c-streams/SAT_ACT_analysis/README.md

 # SAT_ACT_analysis
 College Entrance Exam Participation: Analysis of 2017 SAT and ACT datasets

-This repo included the two datasets used, a fully annotated Jupyter Notebook, and a pdf of the presentation given
+This repo includes the two datasets used in this analysis, a fully annotated Jupyter Notebook, and a pdf of the presentation given